gabwestside/wst-movie/README.md

 # Westside Movie Catalog
-A web application with movie catalog api
+A web application with movie catalog api made end to end application

 # About the project